 Each Spring the Murphy Institute hosts a popular civic engagement program on Saturdays.
 Each session features CUNY faculty and veteran practitioners with years of experience and expertise in civic leadership, electoral politics, the history of mass movements and policy making at the local, state and national levels of government.

-Registration for this course opens in December.
+Registration for this course opens on December 10th.
 To receive announcements about registration for the CELD course, click here.

 Divided Results: Voting and Partisan Gerrymandering